Skip to content

 Why Girl in the Blue Coat is Appropriate for Middle School

-Girl in the Blue Coat provides a fictionalized yet historically accurate glimpse into life in Nazi-occupied Amsterdam, a place that many students do not associate with the Holocaust.
-It explores the idea of the “righteous gentile,” or person who worked to save Jewish lives, even though they were not Jewish.
-The suspenseful mystery of finding the missing Jewish girl keeps readers hooked.
-The historical setting, combined with the personal journey of Hanneke, adds depth and intrigue.
-The story presents complex moral dilemmas that Hanneke must navigate.
-This encourages critical thinking and discussion about the importance of making ethical choices.
-Hanneke's growth and transformation throughout the story are inspiring.
-She learns valuable lessons about courage, resilience, and the power of human connection.
+Girl in the Blue Coat provides a fictionalized yet historically accurate glimpse into life in Nazi-occupied Amsterdam.
+It is a suspenseful mystery that explores the idea of the “righteous gentile,” or non-Jewish person who worked to save Jewish lives.
+The story presents complex moral dilemmas that Hanneke, the main character, must navigate, which encourages critical thinking and discussion about the importance of making ethical choices.
+As Hanneke's grows and transforms throughout the story, Girl in the Blue Coat explores lessons about courage, resilience, and the power of human connection.